-- Pica pole - A metal ruler used by printers in the composing room to measure type by picas.
-There are 12 points to a pica and six picas equal an inch.
+A metal ruler used by printers in the composing room to measure type by picas.
+There are 12 points to a pica, and six picas equal an inch.
 The actual pica pole is pounded against a metal surface in the age-old ritual of banging to denote an employee leaving the premises for the last time.

 Derived from Latin, it means Let it Stand, as in, let the original copy go as written.
-This is often the hardest word for a copy editor to use with a journalist eager to do a re-write.
+It is often the hardest word for a copy editor to use with a journalist eager to do a re-write.

 A withdrawal of a previously-published story or fact.